rahul051296/small-talk-rasa-stack/data/data.md

 - okay I'm sorry

 ## intent:smalltalk.dialog.what_do_you_mean
-- what exactly do you mean
+- what exactly do you mean?
 - what do you mean
 - is that what you mean
-- what do you mean exactly
+- what do you mean exactly?
 - but what do you mean

 ## intent:smalltalk.dialog.wrong